-With honey, tea and kettles in mind, here’s the perfect recipe to use as we rapidly approach Autumn and cosy nights by the fire.
+With honey, tea and kettles in mind, here’s the perfect recipe to use as we rapidly approach autumn and cosy nights by the fire.

 1 Tablespoon of lemon juice;

-2 Tablespoon of honey;
+2 Tablespoons of honey;

 1/2 cup or more of hot water;